NaveenS143/Performance-Optimization-of-Large-Scale-Data-Processing-System/README.md

 ## Files Structure

-- **generate_transactions.py**: Python script that generates synthetic transaction data in CSV format.
+- **data_generator.py**: Python script that generates synthetic transaction data in CSV format.
 - **main.cpp**: Contains the entry point of the program and handles user interaction with the `TransactionProcessor`.
-- **TransactionProcessor.cpp**: Implements the `TransactionProcessor` class, which handles reading, filtering, sorting, and grouping transactions.
+- **TransactionProcessor.h**: Implements the `TransactionProcessor` class, which handles reading, filtering, sorting, and grouping transactions.
 - **Transaction.h**: Defines the `Transaction` class with the fields representing a transaction.
 - **financial_transactions.csv**: The generated CSV file containing the transaction data (created by the Python script).